shreyaj1212/COM70-Blockchain-Project/README.md

 Each user is identified by its ipAddress.
 Each user has a secretKey which is used to generate a signature for a transaction (in each transaction, only the person who is losing money's secret key is needed to generate the signature).

 <h2>index.js</h2>
 This is where all of the API work is located.
-There are routes to
+There are routes to <br>
 1. get the homepage <br>
 2. view all the users (displayed on homepage) <br>
 3. add users to the simulation <br>